-Saturated fats have also gotten into bad books lately, with a lot of research linking them to a high risk of heart-related diseases.
+Saturated fats have been linked to heart-related diseases.
 However, that is still in discussion.

 Most meats like beef can have lots of saturated fats, The worst is that processed meat products like sausages, and bacon, which we have fallen so deeply in love with, not only contain fats but also too many additives like sodium and other preservatives that may not be healthy for us.

 When following a keto diet, it’s important to be mindful of the types of fats you consume.
-While the diet is high in fat, it’s recommended to focus on consuming healthy fats such as avocado, nuts, and olive oil, rather than saturated fats found in red meat and high-fat dairy products.
-Consuming too much saturated fat can increase your risk of heart disease and other health issues.
+It’s recommended to focus on consuming healthy fats such as avocado, nuts, and olive oil.
+Rather than saturated fats found in red meat and high-fat dairy products.
+Consuming too much-saturated fat can increase your risk of heart disease and other health issues.